MortenLohne/racetrack/README.md

 Run `racetrack --help` to see a full list of options.

-Play two games between engine1 and engine2, with 60 seconds each for each game:
+To play two games between Tiltak and Taktician, with 60 seconds each for each game:

 ````
-racetrack --engine engine1 engine2 --games 2 --tc 60
+racetrack --engine tiltak taktician --engine2-args tei --games 2 --tc 60
 ````